yt-project/old-blog/content/post/WhatsUpWith30.rst

 symbols and units, and it seems ideal for our use case.
 Fields will now carry with them units, and we will ensure that they are correctly propagated.

-Related to this is that how to access parameters.
+Related to this is how to access parameters.
 In the past, parameter files (``pf``) have been overloaded to provide dict-like access to parameters.
 This was degenerate with accessing units and conversion factors.
 In 3.0, you will need to explicitly access ``pf.parameters`` to access them.

 Multi-Fluid and Multi-Particle Support
 ++++++++++++++++++++++++++++++++++++++